.web: Registry

 On February 7, 2013, the United States District Court for the Central District of California approved a motion to dismiss the complaint from ICANN.

 Some movies used .web domains for fictional companies.
 For example, the film Next Day Air has advertised on one of their trucks the link www.nda.web.
 Skyfall advertises www.868000.web on the side of a taxi during a pursuit scene.
-However, as of the current time, none of these domains are operational.
+However, these domains were not yet operational.